Chapter 7

 Chapter 7 bankruptcy is also known as straight or liquidation bankruptcy.
 This is a type of bankruptcy that can clear away unsecured debt.
 If you are in a situation where you are very behind on bills and do not have any means of being able to afford monthly payments or living expenses, Chapter 7 bankruptcy can be a last resort option.

-How Does Chapter 7 Bankruptcy Work in Southern California?
+Eligibility for Chapter 7 Bankruptcy in California

 Not everyone will be eligible to file for Chapter 7 bankruptcy.
 Chapter 7 relief is intended for people who have limited income and are not able to pay their debts.
 You will have to complete the California Means Test to determine whether you qualify.